 Understanding Intellectual Property (LinkedIn Learning)

-An online course on LinkedIn Learning with transcripts, exercise files, and self-assessment quizzes.
-Provides a high-level overview of intellectual property (IP), including topics such as patents, trademarks, and other protections.
+The course provides a high-level overview of intellectual property (IP), including topics such as patents, trademarks, and other protections.
 Learn the answer to common IP questions and discover an attorney's perspective on how you can best safeguard your ideas, and avoid infringing others' rights.

 Length: 1 hour, 30 minutes.
 (Free access with Bucknell login.)